What Is Succession Planning? Find a Common Understanding

 This speaks to the culture of your nonprofit, which can help determine how to invite new people, new staff, and new contributors to your cause.
 A culture of succession starts with an open, honest and generative conversation about the people and mission of the organization, not a plan or strategy.

-If you want to learn more about succession planning and creating a culture of leadership continuity in your nonprofit, then join us at our next Succession Planning Workshop on October 1!
+If you want to learn more about succession planning and creating a culture of leadership continuity in your nonprofit, then join us at our next Succession Planning Workshop in March 2021!

 For more from Third Sector Company, subscribe to our newsletter today!